NixOS/nix.dev/source/tutorials/nix-language.md

     1

-### Chaining arguments
+### Multiple arguments

+Nix functions take exactly one argument.
-Arguments can be chained by nesting functions.
+Multiple arguments can be handled by nesting functions.

 Such a nested function can be used like a function that takes multiple arguments, but offers additional flexibility.